glycerine/art-adaptive-radix-tree/README.md

 and finding elements greater-than, greater-than-or-equal, less-than, and less-than-or-equal to a key.

-The Go map, sync.Map, and Ctrie provide only unordered lookups.
+As hash tables, the Go map, sync.Map, and Ctrie provide only unordered lookups.

 ```bash